toshan-luktuke/stock-market-analyser/README.md

 # At the end of the file
 find_r(Stock name)
 ```

-STEP 3: This will create a `.pkl` file in the Models folder.
+3. This will create a `.pkl` file in the Models folder.

-STEP 4: Now add the stock name as a string in the array `list_stocks` in the file main.py
+4. Now add the stock name as a string in the array `list_stocks` in the file main.py

-STEP 5: You can now execute the main.py and test.py files on your local machine as stated in the above section
+5. You can now execute the main.py and test.py files on your local machine as stated in the above section

 ```
 # In the first conda prompt